Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 which is a Python package for working with MODFLOW models and `pyemu <https://pyemu.readthedocs.io/en/develop/pyemu.html>`_ which is a Python package for working with PEST models.
 The PEST iterations were run in parallel on a cluster of linux machines using `Beopest <https://www.prinmath.com/pest/>`_ which is a subpackage of PEST.
 Beopest was managed via an in house class called BeopestManager.
-In addition some manual optimisation was undertaken in the course of #todo unsure if this sentence makes sense - full stop needed after undertaken or reword second part the optimisation process to better understand the limits of specific model structures.
+In addition, some manual optimisation was undertaken during the optimisation process to better understand the limits of specific model structures.
 These manual optimisations were undertaken using another in house class called SshDist.
 The main optimisation script was `a_build_run_optimisation_version.py <../optimisation/a_build_run_optimisation_version.py>`_

 The build of the PEST runfile was undertaken in `build_optimisation.py <../optimisation/build_optimisation.py>`_. which has a number of component functions:

 - `raw_pest <../optimisation/build_optimisation.py#L251>`_:
   - Overarching function to build the PEST runfile (calls the following functions).
   - Also handles the singular value decomposition (SVD) parameters.